mattdesl/budo/docs/api-usage.md

 #### middleware

 Using `middleware` to create a small non-static server.
+This can be an array of functions, or just a single function.

 ```js
 var url = require('url')